surveysolutions/docs/content/headquarters/svymanage/audio-audit/index.md

 Description
 ----------------------------------------

 Audio auditing enables Headquarters to listen in on interviews secretly.
 Audio auditing automatically records the full interview for selected assignments, stores the recording in encrypted audio files, and synchronizes these audio files along with the linked interview files.
+It is not possible to record only parts of an interview, but it is possible to select which assignments will be recorded.

 How to enable/disable audio auditing
 ----------------------------------------